Virtual tours are a new form of marketing that allows customers to experience services or products by a retailer in a virtual environment.

-Outside of the real estate industry, travel companies are also taking advantage of virtual tours by giving customers a glimpse into the real thing.
-360 photos and videos are a fun way to let customers explore a location or a room to get more information before booking.
+Outside the real estate industry, travel companies are also taking advantage of virtual tours by giving customers a glimpse into the real deal.
+360 photos and videos are a fun way for customers to explore a location or a room to get more information before booking.

 After travel companies, the automotive industry also publishes a lot of 360 posts, as there were 54% of company pages with 360 tours.

 On the other hand:

 The fashion and beauty industry only had 10% of posts consisting of 360 posts.
 The study also found that Facebook users find 360-degree photos significantly more engaging than regular photos.